 - The number of entities accessing the Registry by fiscal year; and

-- An appendix on registration and complaint figures by state and area code.
+- An appendix on registration and complaint figures by consumer state and area code.

 Most telemarketing robocalls have been illegal since September 2009.
-The FTC remains committed to stopping deceptive, misleading, and otherwise unlawful robocalls, and will take action against entities violating the agency’s Telemarketing Sales Rule.
+As part of its effort to stop deceptive, misleading, and otherwise unlawful robocalls, the FTC will take action against entities that are violating the agency’s Telemarketing Sales Rule.

 Information for Consumers